 - Do I have to pay to use UCT facilities?

 As a UCT student you will not have to pay to use most of the University’s facilities.
 Some facilities, such as the UCT Gym are charged at the same rate as to other UCT staff and students.

 - Where are most of the students from?

 Students are from all over the world and we try to make sure there is a good mix of nationalities in each class.

 - Where will my classes take place?

 Most classes take place at the centre’s main site on Hiddingh campus.
-Some classes, mainly business and exam preparation courses, take place at the Rondebosch campus, and you can get there and back using the Jammie Shuttle, the University’s private bus service.
+Some classes may take place at the Rondebosch campus, and you can get there and back using the Jammie Shuttle, the University’s private bus service.